Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Theoretical guarantee

-\end{rema} \begin{rema} From Remark \ref{nonrandomUP}, we observe that, for given data $Z^K$, the upper bound can be regarded as an increasing function of $c_1$.
-More precisely, when $\max_{k}\{ \| Z^{k-1}_{k-p} \|_{\rm spec}\}$ is fixed, $c_1$ increases with the upper bound on the tensor nuclear norm $b_2[\gamma(2n_1-1)(2n_2-1)p]^{1/2}$.
-It implies that the upper bound of the estimation error grows with that of the tensor nuclear norm.
+\begin{rema} From Remark \ref{nonrandomUP}, we observe that, for given data $Z^K$, the upper bound can be regarded as an increasing function of $\bar J$.
+More precisely, the estimation error for the upper bound increases with the upper bound on the tensor nuclear norm $b_2[\gamma(2n_1-1)(2n_2-1)p]^{1/2}$.
+It implies that the upper bound of the estimation error will be small if we have a small sum of multi-rank $\gamma$.
 It is a characteristic that we can expect from the low-rank tensor recovery. \end{rema}